Dreams of the Dying (Enderal Novels, Book I) review

 Dreams of the Dying (Enderal Novels, Book I) Review

-Dreams of the Dying (Enderal Novels, Book I) is an app designed by Nicolas Lietzau.
+Dreams of the Dying (Enderal Novels, Book I) is an application by Nicolas Lietzau.
 Dreams of the Dying (Enderal Novels, Book I) was first published on .
-It is available for Steam, Other.
+It is available on the following platforms: Steam, Other.

 About This ContentDreams of the Dying is the first book of the Enderal trilogy, a new-canon spin-off that takes place in the Enderal universe and explores the mercenary years of Jespar Dal’Varek.
 It’s written and independently published by Nicolas Lietzau, the Lead Writer of Enderal.

 This is the heavily revised and restructured version of the 2019 web novel Dreams of the Dying.
 Translations and a full audiobook voiced by Ben Britton are in the making, but there is no release date yet.

 The StoryYears after a harrowing war experience, ex-mercenary Jespar Dal’Varek has taken to drifting.
 It’s a lonely existence, but barring the occasional bout of melancholia, he has found the closest thing to peace a man like him deserves.
 Life is “all right.”